AnumolSajuQA/AnumolSajuQA/README.md

 - *Name*: Anumol Saju
 - *Job*: NACTET Certified Software Tester
-- *Experience*: 1 year in Software Testing
+- *Experience*: Worked as a Jr Software Tester at Wahylab Solutions
 - *Education*: MBA in Project Management | B.Tech in Electronics and Communication Engineering
 - *Certification: NACTET Certified Software Tester – Recognized by the **National Council for Technology and Training (NACTET)*
 - *Skills Covered*: